andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 I take a moment to appreciate the simultaneous absurdity and sensibleness of the previous statement.
 I look at Alyce with a bemused smirk,

-"If you would have told me on New Year's Eve that I'd hear 'if you coat the inside of your jeans with baby powder' this year I'd have thought 'well 2023 is gonna be a weird year.'"
+"If you would have told me on New Year's Eve that I'd hear '*if you coat the inside of your jeans with baby powder*' this year I'd have thought '*well 2023 is gonna be a weird year.*'"

 <div id="sallyCarousel" class="carousel carousel-traveler slide" data-bs-ride="carousel" data-bs-interval="3000">
   <div class="carousel-indicators">